 Mortgage Guidelines 101 On Qualified Income: Income Qualification.

-- Income qualification is the most important factor when it comes to pre-qualifying and pre-approving a FHA borrower.
+- Income qualification is the most important factor when it comes to pre-qualifying and pre-approving an FHA borrower

-- If you have less than two year employment history on one of the full time jobs, then only one full time job can be used as qualified income.
+- If you have less than a two-year employment history on one of the full-time jobs, then only one full-time job can be used as qualified income

-- If you are self employed and/or 1099 wage earner borrower, then two year tax returns is required and two year of self employment history.
+- If you are self-employed and/or 1099 wage earner borrower, then two-year tax returns are required and two-year of self-employment history

 I will continue on with future blogs for newer loan officers.
-Please feel free to comment and send me your feed back and do not forget to sign up and become a member on Lending Network Mortgage & Real Estate Information Resource Center Online Community Forum www.lendingnetwork.org .
+Please feel free to comment and send me your feedback.